songjayw/ClubFinderV2/README.md

 move to client directory

 $cd client
 $npm install *will install modules and packages needed for web app

-$yarn start *will start the web app
+$npm start *will start the web app

 ## Currently Implemented Pages